Welcome to Ladywood District

 Telephone: 0121 464 9464

-Books can be returned to any other Birmingham Library.
-Please see the Birmingham Libraries website for information.
+Books can be returned to any other Birmingham library.
+The nearest libraries are:

 - Reduce fly tipping and graffiti